mitmproxy/mitmproxy/release/README.md

 - Wait for tag CI to complete

 ## GitHub Release
-- Create release notice on Github [here](https://github.com/mitmproxy/mitmproxy/releases/new)
+- Create release notice on Github [here](https://github.com/mitmproxy/mitmproxy/releases/new) if not already auto-created by the tag.
-- Grab a copy of the current snapshot files from snapshots.mitmproxy.org:
-  - `aws s3 cp --recursive s3://snapshots.mitmproxy.org/vXXX/ .`
-- Attach all files to the release
+- We DO NOT upload release artifacts to GitHub anymore.
+Simply add the following snippet to the notice:
+  `You can find the latest release packages on our snapshot server: https://snapshots.mitmproxy.org/v<version number here>`

 ## PyPi
 - Upload the whl file you downloaded in the prevous step
 - `twine upload ./tmp/snap/mitmproxy-4.0.0-py3-none-any.whl`

 ## Homebrew
-- **FIXME** This process does not work with 2FA.
-- `tox -e rtool -- homebrew-pr`
-- The Homebrew maintainers are typically very fast and detect our new relese within a day, but we can be a nice citizen and create the PR ourself.
+- The Homebrew maintainers are typically very fast and detect our new relese within a day.
+- If you feel the need, you can run this from a macOS machine:
+  `brew bump-formula-pr --url https://github.com/mitmproxy/mitmproxy/archive/v<version number here>`

 ## Docker
 - Update docker-releases repo